delight-im/OpenSoccer/README.md

 ## License

-All parts of this project, except for the folder `images` in folder `Website`, has been released under the following license.
+All parts of this project, except for the folder `Website/images`, have been released under the following license:

 ```
  Copyright (C) 2008-2014 www.delight.im <info@delight.im>